fnbdy/CC_Courses/README.md

 # CC_Courses
-Crawlers, parsers, and DB for community college (DeAnza) courses and ASSIST.org transfer agreements
+Crawlers, parsers, and DB for community college (DeAnza) courses

 Using scrapy and SQLAlchemy